Back of the Yards project adapts historic buildings for housing, health center, coffee roaster

 Lightfoot called the investment the first of its kind in decades and also touted a city streetscaping project in the neighborhood.

-The space, inside the ground floor of the historic Goldblatt’s building at 4700 S. Ashland Ave. is where Iñiguez and his partners - a bakery, apparel shop and barber shop — will locate.
-Developers anticipate they will open in late 2023.
+The space, on the ground floor of the historic Goldblatt’s building at 4700 S. Ashland Ave., is where Iñiguez and his partners — a bakery, apparel shop and barber shop — will be located.
+Developers anticipate they will open late this year.

-The stores will be in a 9,000 square-foot space facing 47th Street — space they also will assume ownership of after a few years, according to Celadon Partners, the current owners.
+The stores will be in a 9,000-square-foot space facing 47th Street — space they will assume ownership of after a few years, according to Celadon Partners, the current owners.

-The three-flats will be affordable for up to those earning up to 60% of the area median income and will be available later this year.
-The apartment building is expected to open in 2024.
+The three-flats will be affordable for those earning up to 60% of the area median income and will be available later this year.
+The apartment building is expected to open next year.

 The group will also build a community space on a vacant lot at 47th and Marshfield Avenue, which is expected to open in 2024.
 Developers hope it will house a local brewery.